slice-so/merge-to-earn/README.md

 ## Suggestions for maintainers

 <details>
-<summary>How many slices to give when merging PRs</summary>
+<summary>Define in advance how slice rewards are calculated</summary>

-- We suggest rewarding 1 slice for 1$ value of work.
-This greatly facilitates estimating what amount to reward for PRs, issues and when initializing a repo.
+- We suggest rewarding 1 slice for 1$ value of work, or something like that.
+This greatly facilitates estimating how many slices to give to initial and future contributors.

 </details>